zbunde/tutorials.gschool.it/source/computer_setup.liquid.md

 ![Git Setup](/images/computerSetup/gitSetup3.png)

 Make sure your name and email address are correct.
+DO NOT click on the "Install Command Line Tools" button.

 ![Git Setup](/images/computerSetup/gitSetup4.png)